TradesmanBOB/MyProjects/README.md

-# Hello EFT
+# Hello ETF
 This is the code for the web-based version of Escape The Frost; using HTML, CSS and Javascript.
-A survival RTS based on city building, exploration and looting of the frozen wastes after the world froze over.
+A survival RTS based the Intellectual Property of Frostpunk, which therefore means it will have exploration, crafting, survival and upgrades while adventuring the frozen snowy plains.